geut/nanomessage/README.md

 Send a `ephemeral` message. `data` can be any serializable type supported by your codec.

+#### `nm.processIncomingMessage(buf: Buffer)`

+Access directly to the handler of incoming messages.
+It's recommended to use the subscription model instead.

 #### `nm.setMessageHandler(handler) => Nanomessage`

 Defines a request handler.
 It will override the old handler.